Driver fatigue is one of the three big killers on NSW roads.

 Take the test before getting on the road:

-In 2014, fatigue was the second highest contributing factor for crashes in North Sydney representing 6.3%, which was higher than the five year average (2010-2014) of 5.7%.
-Most crashes involving fatigue occurred in the 30-39 year age group with 3.6% followed closely with the 21-25 year age group with 3.2%.
+In 2016, fatigue was the second highest contributing factor for crashes in North Sydney representing 5.1% of all crashes.
+This was below the five-year average (2012-2016) of 5.6%.
+Most crashes involving fatigue occurred in the 30-39-year age group.

 - Poor concentration